 |All - Assessment Task 2:Songwriting in a DAW|

-In this task, you will develop and demonstrate technical skills in a DAW by songwriting in response to prompts.
+The purpose of this task is to develop and demonstrate technical skills in a DAW by songwriting in response to prompts.

 |Product:||Artefact - Creative|